CNuge/alfie/README.md

 ### The alfie library
 Alfie can be used from within python via the api. manual, documentation, and examples are coming soon!

+### Acknowledgements

+This program is dedicated to my Dad's dog Alfie (pictured in readme).
+He's a good boy.